Rocket ships a small CLI for local development and production builds. Use the project-local binary

 through npm scripts or npx.

-rocket init#Creates the smallest durable Rocket project shape in the current npm project:
+rocket init#Creates a compact Atlas docs starter in the current npm project:

 npx rocket init